-Six brilliant ways to get on the water
+Six wonderful ways to get on the water

 It’s a fact: spending time by water is good for our well-being.
 Our brains enter a state of active de-stressing, which in turn helps our bodies to slow down and relax.
 Whether it’s waking up to a brisk morning swim in the mountains, getting an adrenaline rush from the surf, or just drifting through peaceful surroundings on your paddleboard, here are six amazing places to stay for water activities.

 Start the day with SUP at Paradise in Portugal, Portugal

 Frank and Daniella have created a beautiful, relaxing haven set in the wild nature of rural Portugal.
 Each of the rooms has fabulous views out over the freshwater lake – one of the largest in the region and there’s a newly built yoga shala with the same breath-taking view.
 The best thing, however, is taking a stroll down to your very own jetty through the jasmine, hibiscus and wisteria bushes.
 There are kayaks to use, as well as a rowing boat and canoe, but our favourite is paddle boarding the still water.
 You’re in a bird-watching hotspot too, so be sure to keep your eyes peeled!

 Feel revitalised with wild swimming at Another Place, Cumbria

 Another Place is the adults’ summer camp of dreams with sailing, kayaking, swimming, canoeing, fishing and archery all on the agenda.
 In summer, the hotel offer guided swims with world-champion open-water swimmer Colin Hall.
 They’ll give you all the gear, so fuel up on a hearty breakfast (you can make your own waffles), don a wetsuit and let Colin coax you into the water.
 It’s a fantastic perspective of England’s second largest Lake, you’ll be completely surrounded by water, mountains and sky.